g-adopt/g-adopt.github.io/docs/publications.md

 ## Citing G-ADOPT

-If you publish results using G-ADOPT, we would be grateful if you could cite the software using the following metadata and the two articles below.
+If you publish results using G-ADOPT, we would be grateful if you could cite the software using the following metadata.

-??? abstract "G-ADOPT references (BibTeX)"
+??? abstract "G-ADOPT software (BibTeX)"
     ``` bibtex title="gadopt.bib"
     --8<-- "gadopt.bib"
+    ```

+For mantle convection applications we would be grateful if you could cite the following two publications.

+??? abstract "G-ADOPT Mantle Convection references (BibTeX)"
+    ``` bibtex title="gadopt_mc.bib"
+    --8<-- "gadopt_mc.bib"
+    ```

+Likewise for glacial isostatic adjustment applications we would be grateful if you could cite.

+??? abstract "G-ADOPT Glacial Isostatic Adjustment references (BibTeX)"
+    ``` bibtex title="gadopt_gia.bib"
+    --8<-- "gadopt_gia.bib"
     ```

 Please also cite Firedrake using the instructions [here](https://www.firedrakeproject.org/citing.html).